sagemath/trac_to_gh/Issue 9657.md

 Making script relocatable
 ```

+The patch has been tested with:
+* gcc 4.2.4 on a Linux server (sage.math).
+The patch will not be applied there, but it was worth just verifying that.
+* gcc 4.4.4 on a Sun Ultra 27 running OpenSolaris 06/2009 (64-bit build)
+* gcc 4.5.0 on a Sun Ultra 27 running OpenSolaris 06/2009 (64-bit build)
+* gcc 3.4.3 on a Sun Blade 1000 running Solaris 10 03/2005 (32-bit build).
+Sage will not build with a gcc this old, but cvxopt built ok.
+* gcc 4.5.0 on a Sun Blade 1000 running Solaris 10 03/2005 (32-bit build)
+* gcc 4.4.1 on a Sun T5240 (t2.math) running Solaris 10 05/2009

+On all systems, cvxopt built properly.

 **The patch is only applied on Solaris, so is very safe.**

 Issue created by migration from https://trac.sagemath.org/ticket/9657